splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 Use the :new-page:`release script <https://github.com/signalfx/splunk-otel-collector/blob/main/deployments/cloudfoundry/bosh/release>` to generate a new release with the latest version of the Splunk Distribution of OpenTelemetry Collector.

 .. code-block::

-   $ bosh -d splunk-otel-collector deploy deployment.yaml
+   # Run the script from the PCF tile

-* It's best to run the script from the PCF tile.
+   bosh -d splunk-otel-collector deploy deployment.yaml

-* See :new-page:`configuration examples <https://github.com/signalfx/splunk-otel-collector/tree/main/deployments/cloudfoundry/bosh/example>`.
+See :new-page:`configuration examples <https://github.com/signalfx/splunk-otel-collector/tree/main/deployments/cloudfoundry/bosh/example>`.

 Learn more
 ----------------------------------